markwbrown/markwbrown/README.md

 <h2 align="center">Hello there!
 My name is Mark Brown and this is a hand 👋 </h2>
-<p align="center">I'm a Full Stack Web Developer, Farmer, Embedded systems designer from California.
+<p align="center">I'm a Full Stack Web Developer from California.
+I've been programming and hacking things since the days of 386 computers.
-I currently am passionate about Progressive Web Apps (Vue and React), Koa2, Python, Numpy/Pandas, Coffee, Neural Nets, S.E.O, Web Performance, Robotics and Automation.
+I am passionate about Progressive Web Apps (Vue and React), Koa2, Python, Numpy/Pandas, Coffee, Neural Nets, S.E.O, Web Performance, Robotics and Automation.
-When I'm not developing and building things, you can find me on Youtube learning or farming.</p>
+When I'm not developing and building things, I'm likely reading or working in the garden.</p>

 ### 📰 Blog Posts